Next to Normal (musical)

 Cast: John Fitzgerald, Christopher Furlong, David Cooke

-Production Team: Eric Newton, Linda Lyons, Stephanie Lehman, Barb Cooper, Daneille Cooper, Zachary Unger, Amanda May, Irene Poole, Donna Moriarty, Jenna Forrest, Greg Poulin, Pauline Braithwaite, Sharon Morari.
-Chris Grech, Peter Thrather, Deb Smith, Briana Unger, Rebecca Unger, Christyna McGregor, Geoff Day, John Davidson, Ted Niles
+Production Team: Eric Newton, Linda Lyons, Stephanie Lehman, Barb Cooper, Daneille Cooper, Zachary Unger, Amanda May, Irene Poole, Donna Moriarty, Jenna Forrest, Greg Poulin, Pauline Braithwaite, Sharon Morari, Chris Grech, Peter Thrather, Deb Smith, Briana Unger, Rebecca Unger, Christyna McGregor, Geoff Day, John Davidson, Edward Niles

 Synopsis: Three actors dissatisfied with doing A Christmas Carol for the umpteenth year, instead attempt to bring the entire Christmas experience to the stage in ninety minutes.
 The result is a whirlwind of word play and sight gags, infused with a few solemn moments.